azeek21/ELOGO_test/pure/README.md

 $ python3 -m http.server
 ```
 sass-dev gives a better development experience with file maps for debugging in browser.  <br/>
-Whereas, in production you want a smaller and compact build.
+Whereas, in production you want a smaller and compact build.<br/>
 PROD:
 ```
 $ npm run sass-prod